TechnicalPursuit/TIBET/README.md

 ### Freezing a TIBET version

 All TIBET's clone operations create a link from the globally-installed TIBET platform into your application directory.
-This is a great option during development, but for production deployment, or to use a different version of TIBET with different applications, you may want to 'freeze' a version of TIBET in your application's directory.
+This is a good option during development, but for production deployment, or to use a different version of TIBET with different applications, you may want to 'freeze' a version of TIBET in your application's directory.